 - Hat and gloves

-We loan out all equipment and books that you need, but you will likely get lots of future use of the following book: The Collins Wildflower Guide by Streeter, in case you want to make a purchase.
+We loan out all equipment and books that you need, but you will likely get lots of future use from The Collins Wildflower Guide by Streeter, in case you want to make a purchase.
+A botanical hand lens would also come in handy.

 Your induction sessions